 - 6 damson plums, cut in half and de-pitted

 - fresh or frozen fruit of your choice (berries work well)

 Place the plums in a baking dish, squeeze over the lemon, and sprinkle over the sugar.
 (Don’t worry if you put too little, you can always taste it towards the end and add sugar as needed.)
 Add the dish to the oven and cook for about 15-20 minutes.

 Next mix the eggs, light cream, milk, flour, sugar, and vanilla in a medium-sized bowl.
 Add the butter to the baking dish, tilting it to spread the butter out a bit, and add the batter.
 You’ll have the butter marbled in the batter a bit, but no need to mix it.
 Add to the oven and bake for about 20 minutes or until the top bounces back when touched and is a bit browned.

 If making another fruit topping then the plums, add about 2 tablespoons of butter (you can add more if necessary) to melt in a small saucepan.
 Add the fruit and sprinkle with a little bit of sugar.
 Start out with very little, as the sweetness of the fruit may not require much–or any–at all.
 Cook it on medium-low until the fruit has broken down a bit and then set aside.

-Remove from the oven and serve immediately topped with the plums (or whatever other topping you are using) and powdered sugar.
+Remove from the oven and serve immediately topped with the plums (or whatever other topping you are using,) powdered sugar, and yogurt if you like.